MDanialSyed/cnn_satellite/README.md

 - `analysis`: analysis codes of data using machine learning and CNN.
 - `final`: codes and tasks responsible for generating final plot.
 - `test`: functions to check the expected output of various project phases.
-- `paper`: compiled and create term paper
+- `paper`: compiled and create term paper.

 ## Usage

 The following directions are for reproducing this project:

-1. To get started, clone this repository and navigate to the root directory.
+1. To get started, clone this repository and navigate to its root directory.
 2. Open a terminal window and execute these commands to create and activate the project.

 ```console